 Now, when you’re done exploring Sedona, if you have time, drive North up the switchbacks and…

 I’m partial to Flagstaff because it’s where I went to college, but I truly am in love with this little mountain town.
 Go explore Downtown Flagstaff — they have amazing restaurants, unique stores, and beautiful historic buildings.
 This will have to be another guide for another time, but be sure to walk around the historic downtown square, as well as the few blocks South of the railroad tracks.
 Some of my recommendations for food are Diablo Burger, the Lumberyard, and Criollo Latin Kitchen.
+If you’re there in the morning, you absolutely must check out Macy’s Coffee and Biff’s Bages (across the street from each other).
 If you have time, go up to Snowbowl to see the gorgeous mountain and if it’s warm enough, take the ski lift up to the top!
 Now back to Phoenix…

 Things To Do In Phoenix